-5.6 Non-profits only: Has the agency submitted a list of their board of directors and a copy of the minutes from their three most recent board meetings?
+[Applicant Profile; non-profit documentation] ☐ met ☐ unmet ☐ N/A unmet, documentation not provided 5.4 Non-profits only: Did the applicant submit financial statements and a copy of their budget from the most recent fiscal year?
+(Financial statements will be used to assess the fiscal stability of the applicant agency.
+Financial statements that demonstrate instability may result in the agency not meeting requirements).
+[Budget vs actual profit and loss statement for the last two fiscal years; agency detailed budget] Threshold met unmet N/A unmet, documentation not provided 5.5 Non-profits only: Does the agency have the financial capacity to operate this project on a reimbursement basis?
+[Agency detailed balance sheet] Threshold met unmet N/A unmet, documentation not provided 5.6 Non-profits only: Has the agency submitted a list of their board of directors and a copy of the minutes from their three most recent board meetings?
 Does the agency have an active and engaged board of directors?
-[Board list and minutes] Capacity to Provide Needed Services 5.7 Does the agency have the capacity to provide the services that will be needed? a) Do the services described seem adequate and appropriate and b) is the staffing pattern or subcontract plan adequate and appropriate?
+[Board list and minutes] Threshold met unmet N/A unmet, documentation not provided Capacity to Pr ovide Needed Services 5.7 Does the agency have the capacity to provide the services that will be needed? a) Do the services described seem adequate and appropriate and b) is the staffing pattern or subcontract plan adequate and appropriate?
 Do program staff have sufficient experience and knowledge to effectively run the type of program applied for?
 [Proj.
-App: 3B and 4A; organizational chart; New Project Form] Standard met unmet N/A unmet, documentation not provided 5.8 Does the agency have at least one active SOAR case manager?
-[NC SOAR program records] 2 Administr rative Capacity Possible Score Project Score 5.9 Is the administrative staff separate from the services staff?
-[Organizational chart: where does the CoC grant get executed and what staff is working on it; New Project Form] 3 5.10 Is funding for the administrative staff stable?
-Is there adequate administrative staff to ensure agency stability throughout program implementation?
-[New project form; Budget vs actual profit and loss statement] 3
+App: 2B, 3B and 4A; organizational chart; New Project Thresholds and Standards Form] Standard met unmet N/A unmet, documentation not provided 5.8 Does the agency have at least one active SOAR case manager?
+[NC SOAR program records] 2 5.9 HMIS Participating Agencies Only: Will staff delivering services be responsible for recording client data in HMIS? (dedicated HMIS data entry staff is historically less successful at data management) [New Project Thresholds and Standards Form] 1